scionaltera/emergentmud/README.md

 The configurable settings for integrating with Facebook and Google are stored in a file called `secrets.env`.
 There is a sample of this file included in the git repository which you will need to rename and fill out the information for your integrations.
 In order to get the API tokens you will need to register your application on the developer sites for [Facebook](https://developers.facebook.com) and [Google](https://console.developers.google.com).
 Please remember that the OAuth secrets are *secret* and should be treated as such.
 Make sure not to check them in to your version control or share them with other people.

 ## Compiling the Project
 To start up the site after you set up the env file, you just need to run `./gradlew clean buildDocker` from the command line.
-That will build the project and the Docker image.
+That will build the project, run the tests, and finally build the Docker image.
 To start everything up after it's done building, type `docker-compose up`.

 ## Running the Project
 The first time you run `docker-compose up` will take some time because it needs to download the Redis and MongoDB containers.
 After they are downloaded and unpacked, you should see the logs for all of the services starting up.
 Once everything has started up, point your browser at `http://localhost:8080` (or your docker VM if you're using boot2docker) and you should see the front page.
 If you have configured everything correctly in Facebook and Google, you should be able to log in and play.

 ## Developing New Code
 If you want to run your own copy of EmergentMUD there are probably a thousand things you want to customize.
-Your best bet is going to be to fork the project, write your new code and build your own Docker containers from your fork.
+Your best bet is going to be to fork the project on Bitbucket, write your new code and build your own Docker containers from your fork.

+## Debugging
+The Docker image produced by the Gradle build is already set up to enable the remote debugging port on port 5005.
+I use IDEA for development, which makes it very easy to [set up a remote debug profile](http://stackoverflow.com/questions/21114066/attach-intellij-idea-debugger-to-a-running-java-process).
+Once you're attached, you can set breakpoints and inspect variables to your heart's content.

 ## Considerations for Production Deployments
 ### Secrets